PORTFOLIO

 genetic code expansion

-Erika received a PhD in Biological Engineering from MIT in 2021, where she studied the origins of life and the possibility of engineering a new, expanded genetic alphabet as part of Kevin Esvelt’s Lab.
+Erika received a PhD in Biological Engineering from MIT, where she studied the origins of life and the possibility of engineering a new, expanded genetic alphabet as part of Kevin Esvelt’s Lab.
 In particular, she studied whether it we could engineer bacteria that use a genetic code based on larger four-base codons (rather than the usual three-base codons), which would vastly expand the genetic alphabet.

 ROBOTICS-ACCELERATED EVOLUTION